tanmaypatil/resume-intelligence/README.md

 This is a straightforward approach .I use openai apis to create a vector store and add all pdf documents to vector store . post that create a assistant and attach vector store to assistant

 ### concatenation of files - not required
-openai file search , seems to be not working well , for queries which is touching multiple documents .
-Initial solution seems to be concatenate the files .
+openai file search , seems to be not working well in earlier experiments, for queries which is touching multiple documents .
+Initial solution seems to be concatenate the files and upload in vector store .
 However this was incorrect understanding on how to present instructions to model

 To improve the response , it advertently means that , instructions or system prompt has to be adjusted so that , you get correct results .
 Here is mine and i am imploring the model to do correct search .